PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks: Introduction

 In this paper, we proposed a new framework for procedure planning from visual observations.
 We address these limitations with a new formulation of procedure planning and novel algorithms for modeling human behavior through a Transformer-based planning network~\algoName.
 Our method simultaneously learns the high-level action planning of assigned tasks and the representations of the decision-making process from human demonstrations.

-We summarize our contributions as follows: \begin{itemize} \item We proposed a novel method, \underline{Pla}nning \underline{T}ransform\underline{e}r network (\algoName), for procedure planning in instructional videos task, which enjoys the advantage of long-term planning. \item We integrate Beam Search to \algoName to prevent it from large search discrepancies, and eliminate the performance degradation. \item Experimental results show that our framework outperforms the baselines in the procedure planning task on both a real-world dataset and an interactive environment.
+We summarize our contributions as follows: \begin{itemize} \item We proposed a novel method, \underline{Pla}nning \underline{T}ransform\underline{e}r network (\algoName), for procedure planning in instructional videos task, which enjoys the advantage of long-term planning.
+We introduce some critical design choices that assist in learning cross-modal correspondence and, more importantly, improve the accuracy of generated planning sequences. \item We integrate Beam Search to \algoName to prevent it from large search discrepancies, and \jk{reduce} the performance degradation. \item Experimental results show that our framework outperforms the baselines in the procedure planning task on CrossTask, a real-world dataset.
 We also validated the possibility of applying procedural tasks on a real UR-5 platform. \end{itemize}